hypertrack/quickstart-react-native/README.md

 Select your device (SDK requires real device, it won't work using simulator) and hit Run.

-### Enable permissions
+### Grant permissions

-Enable location and activity permissions (choose "Always Allow" for location).
+Grant location and activity permissions (choose "Always Allow" for location).

 ### Start tracking